Why Do Velcro Stick?

 Fun Facts

-• The name 'Velcro' is a portmanteau of the German words 'velours' (velvet) and 'crochet' (hook).
+• The name 'Velcro' is a combination of the French words 'velours' (velvet) and 'crochet' (hook).

 Did You Know?